 Children and infants may have less frequent or no bowel movements.
 If diarrhea occurs, this may be a symptom of another illness.

-While children and infants may not experience precise pain as older patients do, research suggests that abdominal pain is still the most common symptom of appendicitis symptom for this age group.
+While children and infants may not experience precise pain as older patients do, research suggests that abdominal pain is still the

 Symptoms in older adults and during pregnancy